Estate Planning Gifting Strategies

-- Paying for an expensive vacation, wedding, etc. You may not be thinking of giving your daughter money for her honeymoon trip as a gift.
+#2: Paying for an expensive vacation, wedding, etc. You may not be thinking that giving your son money for his honeymoon vacation will count as a gift.
 But if you’re giving him more than $15,000, the IRS will consider it to be a gift.
 Instead of giving money to another person for a large purchase, pay for it directly.

 #3: Giving a loved one an interest-free loan.
-Again, in the eyes of the IRS, this is considered a gift and a taxes will be owed.
+Again, in the eyes of the IRS, this is considered a gift and taxes will be owed.
 A better solution is to secure the loan with a Promissory Note with expected interest and payments.

 #4: Adding a family member to a joint bank account.
 You may have the best of intentions when adding your daughter as a joint owner on your bank account.
 You might think it’s a matter of convenience, so she can assist you in paying bills.
 But be cautious – if the joint owner you add takes out any amount of money from the account beyond what they put in for their own use, it will be treated as a gift.

 #5: Giving a cash gift to help a loved one pay educational expenses.
 Instead of gifting $50,000 directly to your grandkids for college tuition or supplies, make tuition payments directly to the institution or contribute that money to a 529 Plan (as outlined above).

 We hope this information has been helpful in planning your gifting strategy.
 If you have any questions about gifting, feel free to contact our law firm.